mstksg/inCode/copy/entries/advent-com.md

 \end{aligned}
 $$

-And just like that, we have a formula for $t$!
+And just like that, we have a formula for $t_f$!

-We can simplify this a little more by remembering that the trace of a matrix multiplication is the sum of the dot product of the rows.
-That means we can
+We can simplify this a little more by remembering that the trace of a matrix multiplication is the sum of the dot products of the columns of the first matrix by the rows of the second.
+That means we can write:
-write:

 $$
 t_f = - \frac{\sum_i \hat{\mathbf{r}}_i \cdot \hat{\mathbf{v}}_i}{\sum_i \hat{\mathbf{v}}_i \cdot \hat{\mathbf{v}}_i}